 Thank God!
 The Holy Scriptures are able to make us wise for salvation through faith in Christ Jesus.
 All Scripture is God-breathed and is useful for teaching, rebuking, correcting, and training in righteousness, so that we may be thoroughly equipped for every good work (2 Timothy 3:15-17).

-How can we not treasure the Bible like Wesley did?
+Let us treasure the Bible like Wesley did.
 The Scriptures teach us the best way of living, the noblest way of suffering, and the most comfortable way of dying.
 Do we believe that?
 Do we live by every word that comes from the Lord’s mouth (Matt 4:4)?
-Why not start today, asking the Lord to help you?
+Why not start or re-start a Bible reading plan today.
+Ask the Holy Spirit to help you.
 Thank God!
 He has given us His Book!

 Go in peace, beloved.
 Walk with King Jesus today and be a blessing to others!